playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 # How Does Angular Track the UI #{understand-the-tree}

 Awesome!
-We've been blowing through some of the real-world uses of templates like a bullet-train through a tunnel 🚆 But I have something to admit: I feel like I've been doing a pretty bad job at explaining the "nitty-gritty" of "how" this stuff works.
-While that can often be a bit more dry of a read, I think it's very important to being able to use these APIs to their fullest potential.
-As such, let's take a step back and read through some of the more abstract behind them.
+We've been blowing through some of the real-world uses of templates like a bullet-train through a tunnel 🚆 But I have something to admit: I feel like I've been doing a pretty bad job at explaining the "nitty-gritty" of how this stuff works.
+While that can often be a bit more dry of a read, I think it's very important to being able to use these APIs to their fullest.
+As such, let's take a step back and read through some of the more abstract concepts behind them.

-For example, just like the browser has the _Document Object Model_ tree (often called the DOM), Angular has the _View Hierarchy Tree_.
+One of these abstract concepts comes from how Angular tracks what’s on screen; just like the browser has the _Document Object Model_ tree (often called the DOM), Angular has the _View Hierarchy Tree_.

-## The DOM Tree
+## The DOM Tree #{the-dam}

 Okay, I realize I just dropped some vocab on you without explaining first.
 Let's change that.